menu

 Demographics

-The citizens of Westfield Center are very well educated compared to the average community in the nation: 36.38% of adults in Westfield Center have a bachelor's degree or even advanced degree.
+The population of Westfield Center is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.38% of adults in Westfield Center have a bachelor's degree or even advanced degree.

 Westfield Center is a somewhat ethnically-diverse village.
 The people who call Westfield Center home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westfield Center residents report their race to be White.
 Important ancestries of people in Westfield Center include German, Irish, English, Italian, and Polish.